Utah Consumer Privacy Act (UCPA): an overview

 Damages and fines

-In cases where punitive action is required — the controller or processor failed to cure the violation or continues to violate the law after providing a written statement to the contrary — the attorney general can initiate an enforcement action.
-This includes actual damages and fines up to US $7,500 per violation.
+In cases where punitive action is required, for example, if the controller or processor fails to resolve, or repeats the violation after providing a written statement to the contrary, the Attorney General can initiate an enforcement action.
+This includes damages and fines up to USD 7,500 per violation.

-If you have questions or interest in implementing a consent management platform to help achieve compliance with privacy laws in the United States and around the world, talk to one of our experts.
+If you have questions or interest in implementing our CMP to help you achieve compliance with privacy laws in the US and around the world, talk to one of our experts.